microbiome/microbiome/vignettes/Composition.md

 ![plot of chunk composition-example1b](figure/composition-example1b-1.png)

 Arrange by sample variable and use custom X axis labels.
+Only consider the most abundant taxa.
 Africans have more Prevotella as expected.
 Absolute counts:

 ```r